-At its July 14 meeting, the board did not approve a recommendation for the Association to continue its sponsorship of the AVMA Veterinary Leadership Experience at $75,000 per year for 2010-2013 (see page 477).
+At its July 14 meeting, the board did not approve a recommendation for the Association to continue its sponsorship of the AVMA Veterinary Leadership Experience at $75,000 per year for 2010-2013 (see story).
 The board did, however, direct the Membership and Field Services Division to conduct a broad examination of AVMA student programs and whether the VLE fits in with the overall mission of the Association.

 In another student-related action July 14, the board recommended that an AVMA Bylaws amendment to add the Student AVMA president to the AVMA Executive Board as a nonvoting, invited participant be initiated.
 The AVMA Task Force on Future Roles and Expectations recommended the measure as a way to foster improved dialogue.
 The cost would be about $5,000 for five meetings per year.
 The proposed amendment will be submitted to the House of Delegates for action in January at its regular winter session.

 The board approved the appointment of Dr. Elizabeth Curry-Galvin as AVMA assistant executive vice president, effective Sept.
 8. She will succeed Dr. Lyle P. Vogel, who has served in this position for two years and will retire from the AVMA.
 Dr. Curry-Galvin has been director of the Scientific Activities Division since 2006 and was an assistant director from 1996-2006.